CodeMaster7000/Fluid-Circles/README.md

 # Fluid Circles

-An abstract art piece (made with HTML) showing the movement of coloured circles, creating the optical illusion of a fluid.
+An abstract art piece (made with HTML) showing the movement of colourful circles, creating the appearance of an idyllic fluid.

 ### Demo